Is Charles Schwab a Scam?

 Investing and Trading

 Where to begin?
-Schwab offers many products and services, so let’s start with securities.
+That’s the first question that comes to mind as Charles Schwab offers so many products and services.
+Let’s start with securities.

-Schwab provides brokerage and investment-advisory accounts that give access to the following types of securities:
+Schwab offers brokerage and investment-advisory accounts with access to the following types of securities:

 - Equities (including both over-the-counter and foreign stocks)